The life or Robert Harris Jr. is remembered on the day we celebrate Dr. Martin Luther King. A fitting day for a man of great service.

 Harris died last week at the age of 90.
 His daughters admit, they shared their dad with the community.

 Robert Harris Jr. held a host of leadership positions over his lifetime.
-He worked with the Boys and Girls Club of Greater Milwaukee, the Milwaukee Police Athletic League and the Milwaukee Public School System
+He worked with the Boys and Girls Club of Greater Milwaukee, the Milwaukee Police Athletic League

 In 2007 he was featured on Positively Milwaukee.
 Harris was a volunteer coach helping students with their homework.
 For many in Milwaukee, Robert Harris Junior was the dad they never had.